Compare 100+ Gamification Platforms

 - Employee Engagement: These platforms use gamified elements to promote productivity and revenue growth across a company.
 While often used to motivate sales teams to increase profits, employee engagement software can be used to reduce turnover, give meaningful feedback, increase training efficiency, and improve overall morale.

 With such a huge market and a wide variety of solutions, it can be difficult for first-time buyers to make the right decision.
-This guide will detail how you should measure the gamification success, the most popular methods of deployment, and use cases for each scenario that can provide a roadmap for your engagement strategy, and common trends defining the gamification software market.
+This guide will detail the most popular methods of deployment, use cases for each scenario that can provide a roadmap for your engagement strategy, and common trends defining the gamification software market.

 Compare the Best Gamification Software (By Category)